BobLd/vadersharp/README.md

-# VaderSharp 2 - The best sentiment analysis tool.
+# VaderSharp2 - The best sentiment analysis tool.
 In C#
 "VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media."

 Previously VADER was only available in python (https://github.com/cjhutto/vaderSentiment), and was then ported to C# in https://github.com/codingupastorm/vadersharp (this is a fork from this repos).

-This fork is an updated version.
+VaderSharp2 is an updated version of the original VaderSharp.

 [![Linux](https://github.com/BobLd/vadersharp/actions/workflows/dotnet-linux.yml/badge.svg)](https://github.com/BobLd/vadersharp/actions/workflows/dotnet-linux.yml)